JamesGardiner1/BrianBot-Online/README.md

 ## ❓ About

-BrianBot is a personal. ongoing project while I study computer science at university.
+BrianBot is a personal, ongoing project while I study computer science at university.
 BrianBot can be invited to your server, just use [this](https://discord.com/api/oauth2/authorize?client_id=987829603118759936&permissions=8&scope=bot%20applications.commands) link!
 An official BrianBot server will soon be created for anyone to join, but in the mean time please contact me on this GitHub page with any issues/concers/questions.

 ## ❗ Features